Masten mission 1

 XL-1 Lunar Lander

-Our XL-1 lunar lander will deliver payloads to the resource-rich southern pole of the Moon no later than December 2022.
+Our XL-1 lunar lander will deliver payloads to the resource-rich southern pole of the Moon in November 2023.
 The spacecraft will be put on a translunar injection by a SpaceX launch vehicle, and once in lunar orbit, will fire its 4 main engines to slow down and autonomously descend into a soft touchdown.

 Your Mission Partner

 We provide our customers with end-to-end commercial payload services between the Earth and the lunar surface.
 This includes operations associated with the launch vehicle, launch site, spacecraft, lander mission design and analysis, ground systems, payload integration, planning and support, and post-landing payload operations.